 … Only for your opponent to push you around the court as exhaustion creeps up on you?

-Just like this insane rally from the recent All England tournament:
+Just like this insane rally from a recent tournament:

 For us adult, casual players, it can be difficult to give in in the midst of an intense rally to catch your breath and that’s when we wish we were fitter.

 Ironically, to get in shape, the most important thing is to play more and it’s easiest to keep playing if it’s fun.

 In this article, you and I will look into a trifecta of techniques in badminton that’ll help you on court if you are back on court again but feel rusty.
 The techniques are based on how important they are for your game and how easy they are to practice if you have a career to prioritize as well.

 The trifecta of techniques in badminton for casual players wanting to get in shape

 Before we dive into the nitty-gritty, let’s look at an overview of all the badminton techniques you’ll come across in a typical doubles game.

 I’m not going to dive deep into all the techniques in this table as I’ve written deep dive articles about many of them individually.